Picture the scene:

 - They can’t afford it

 Money – this is the biggie.
 There was once a time when a hen do consisted of a few drinks in the pub before the wedding.
-However, in recent years it has become MUCH more of an event.
+However, nowadays it has become MUCH more of an event.

-The norm now is to have at least a day activity followed by a night out, however many choose to make a whole weekend out of it, possibly even flying abroad to make it into a proper shindig.
+The norm now is to have at least a day activity followed by a night out, however many choose to make a whole weekend out of it, possibly even having a hen do abroad to make it into a proper shindig.

 While we all love a weekend away with the girls, the financial implications of this are obviously considerably more than a couple of gin and tonics in the pub.